8.3.2. CYP2D6¶

 The presentation is largely based on the compilation by Maucher (2019).

-*This list - like all information from ADxS.org - is not intended for your own therapeutic use.
-Even though we try to collect all information, the list is nevertheless incomplete.
-Errors can also not be excluded.
-Please ask your doctor or pharmacist. *
+This list - like all information from ADxS.org - is not intended for personal therapeutic use.
+Although we endeavor to collect all information, the list is nevertheless incomplete.
+Errors cannot be ruled out.
+Please ask your doctor or pharmacist.

 - Ajmaline